 Recovery Network services include:

-- Outpatient treatment - group counseling, individual counseling, family treatment
+- Short and long-term outpatient treatment - group counseling, individual counseling, family treatment

 - Case management, advocacy and education are also provided on a limited basis